Site icon Our Breathing Planet

 Great White Shark Distribution, Habitat, and Ecology

-It bears mentioning that the remarkable Great White Shark has more advantages than just its physical attributes.
-That holds true because it possesses an almost global range of habitation.
-This gives it a decided advantage over many species.
+It bears mentioning that the remarkable Great White Shark has more advantages than just its purely physical attributes.
+That holds true because the animal also has an almost global range of habitation.
+This gives it a decided advantage over many other species.

-As a result, this truly amazing fish inhabits virtually all temperate and tropical waters.
-This fact often amazes those who encounter it.
-But, the greatest known concentration of its numbers presently occurs in the waters off the coast of South Africa, in Africa.
+To the amazement of many who learn of it, this truly amazing fish inhabits virtually all temperate and tropical waters.
+But, the greatest known concentration of its numbers presently occurs in the waters off the coast of the country of South Africa, in Africa.

 The incredibly powerful predator most commonly appears in coastal and offshore areas.
 This practice, quite unfortunately, frequently leads to encounters with humans.
 There, though, it rarely, though not never, enters waters with depths of less than 1,000 ft (305 m).

 This extremely dangerous creature much more commonly appears at great depths, however.
 These often reach as deep as 3,900 ft (1,200 m).
-Additionally, with an average lifespan of 25 – 30 years, it generally prefers to stalk a regular territory.
+Wherever it appears, though, the marvel of Nature demonstrates that it generally prefers to stalk a large, regular territory.

-Given its power and speed, the supremely effective predator quite understandably feeds on a wide variety of prey.
-In point of fact, this monstrously powerful, and also highly aggressive, hunter will feed on virtually any creature it can find.
+Given its power and speed, the supremely effective predator of earth’s marine regions understandably feeds on a wide variety of prey.
+In point of fact, this monstrously powerful, and also highly aggressive, hunter actively feeds on virtually any creature it can find.

-The Great White Shark nevertheless does tend to have certain preferences for its choice of prey, as nearly all creatures do.
-More specifically, these include tuna, dolphins, seals, sea turtles, sea otters, and even, when possible, marine birds.
+The Great White Shark nevertheless does tend to display certain preferences for its choice of prey, as nearly all creatures do.
+Detailed observations indicate that these include tuna, dolphins, seals, sea turtles, sea otters, and even, when possible, even marine birds.

 Species Sharing Its Range

-Check out our other articles on Shark-Finning Whims, African Penguin, Socotra, Brazilian Wandering Spider, Leaping Lesbian Lizard, Hogenakkal Falls, Giant Hogweed
+Check out our other articles on Shark-Finning Whims, African Penguin, Socotra, Brazilian Wandering Spider, Leaping Lesbian Lizard, Hogenakkal Falls, Giant Otter, Giant Hogweed,

 Exit mobile version